sensu/sensu-docs/content/sensu-enterprise/2.6/contact-routing.md

 reducing mean time to response and recovery (MTTR).
 Contact routing works with all of the Sensu Enterprise third-party notification and metric integrations.

-_NOTE: Contact routing does not work with the Sensu Enterprise integrations for EC2, Puppet, Chef, Flapjack, and Event Stream._
+_NOTE: Sensu Enterprise supports contact routing for all integrations except EC2, Puppet, Chef, Flapjack, and Event Stream._

 ## How does contact routing work?